March Music

 It was very enjoyable especially the 3rd and 4th movement of the Chopin.
 I wondered about the comment by Anton Rubinstein who is said to have remarked that the fourth movement is the “wind howling around the gravestones”.
 That was actually very accurate!

 I expected this would be the Rite of Spring, but instead it was the Joe Chindamo work.
 A bonus was that Joe was sitting in the stalls( the rabble - about 300 of us - were in the circle.
 It was an excellent event with about 1/2 of the time being actually playing the music, 1/4 discussing how the conductor wanted it played (a pause at one point to bring in a discreet microphone to bring the singer "into the house") and 1/4 a conversation with Joe Chindamo about his intentions with the work.
-(He had been involved in the discussion phase, explaining what he had in mind when composing.)
+(He had been involved in the discussion/performance phase, explaining what he had in mind when composing.)

 A very good event, and at $20 a seat, very good value.